 Welcome to the Writing Center!

-All clients must make 30-min or 60-min appointments ahead of time and each is allowed two hours of writing center assistance per week.
-To make an appointment, go to MyCLU and click on the YELLOW writing center button.
+All clients must make 30-min or 60-min appointments ahead of time and everyone is given two hours of writing center assistance per week.
+To make an appointment, go to MyCLU or click on the link below!
 Choose an open slot (the white ones!) and register for the appointment.
-During the Fall and Spring semesters, we are open M-Th from 10am-8pm, F from 10am-2pm, and Sunday from 2pm-6pm.
-In the summer, we are open M-Th from 12-6pm.
 You can find us inside Pearson Library in the Room #132 (look for the green wall straight back from the entrance!).
 We look forward to meeting all of you soon!

 Writing Center Objectives